PrestaShop/prestashop.github.io/content/news/releases/prestashop-8-0-5-maintenance-release.md

 - "8.0.x"
 ---

-The fith patch version for PrestaShop 8 is now available to download!
+The fifth patch version for PrestaShop 8 is now available to download!
 This release contains a few security fixes, so we highly recommend you to upgrade your shop as soon as possible.

 ![8.0.5 is available!](/assets/images/2023/07/805_banner_1534x424.png)

-PrestaShop 8.0.x branch is [no longer supported since release of PrestaShop 8.1](https://www.prestashop-project.org/project-organization/release-cycle/), but due to the high severity of the security issues fixed in this release, we decided to release a patch version for this branch.
+PrestaShop 8.0.x branch is [no longer supported since the release of PrestaShop 8.1](https://www.prestashop-project.org/project-organization/release-cycle/), but due to the high severity of the security issues fixed in this release, we decided to release a patch version for this branch.

 Apart from the security fixes, this release also contains [a few bug fixes](https://github.com/PrestaShop/PrestaShop/pulls?q=is%3Apr+is%3Amerged+milestone%3A8.0.5+label%3A%22Bug+fix%22+-label%3A%22E2E+Tests%22).
 Most notable are:
 - [Fix disabling a module for a specific shop applied to all shops](https://github.com/PrestaShop/PrestaShop/pull/31379)